feamster/paper-marp/README.md

 **Figures not showing in PDF:**
 - Ensure PNG conversion completed successfully
 - Check that `--allow-local-files` flag is used with Marp

+**Figure axes cut off (x-axis labels missing):**
+- Use `pdftoppm` instead of PyMuPDF for PDF to PNG conversion: `pdftoppm -png -r 300 figure.pdf output`
+- PyMuPDF respects tight crop boxes in PDFs and will cut off content; pdftoppm renders the full page
+- In Marp, use `![height:500px]` instead of `![width:950px]` - width-based sizing crops the bottom

 **Wrong or placeholder authors:**
 - Script attempts to extract real authors from arXiv or published version